Queens Premises Liability Lawyers

 In order to have a valid premises liability claim in New York, you will need to establish that the party in question owed you a duty of care and that the duty of care was breached.
 In other words, you will need to be able to prove that the property owner, manager, or operator’s negligence caused you to get hurt on their property.

-For example, if you were walking to the upper floor of a department store, and in the process of doing so, you tripped on a defective condition on the stairs.
-To hold the owner, landlord, or operator accountable for your accident, you will be expected to prove that they knew or should have known about the damaged steps and neglected to repair them.
+For example, you may have a case if you were walking to the upper floor of a department store, and in the process of doing so, tripped on the stairs.
+To hold the owner, landlord, or operator accountable for your accident, you will be expected to prove that they knew or should have known about the damaged steps or handrails and neglected to repair them.

-A Queens premises liability lawyer can investigate and gather evidence to build a strong case on your behalf.
+Our Queens premises liability lawyers can investigate and gather evidence to build a strong case on your behalf.
 The stronger our evidence, the more likely the chances that you will receive the full value of your claim.

 Identifying All Liable Parties in a Premises Liability Claim

-Once you have established that duty of care was breached, which caused you harm, you will need to determine if any other parties may also be liable.
+Once you have established that duty of care was breached and caused you harm, you will need to determine if any other parties may also be liable.
 When you are dealing with a large department store or a commercial space such as a shopping mall, there may be more than one party responsible for your injuries.

-Your premises liability lawyer will take on the task of determining what parties may be held liable.
+Your lawyer will take on the task of determining which parties may be held liable.
 This way, you can spend your time concentrating on your recuperation and receiving the necessary medical care in order to make the best possible recovery from your injuries.

 How Your Lawyer Will Value Your Premises Liability Case

-When considering the value of your case, it is important to consider how the incident has impacted both your personal and professional life.
+When assessing the value of your case, it is important to consider how the incident has impacted your personal and professional life.
 Some examples of the damages you may be entitled to collect include: